 How long do ghost shrimp stay pregnant?
 When the ghost shrimp egg is fertilized, ghost females carry the sperm for around two weeks and flutter green eggs regularly.
 In the end, the children are born in live larval stages.

 During gestation, it takes approximately three full weeks for your Ghost Shrimp to develop after fertilization.
-Noticeable changes occur in the appearance of the eggs under your newborn shrimp’s tail as they become more opaque and slightly swollen.
+Noticeable changes occur in the appearance of the eggs under your female shrimp’s tail as they become more opaque and slightly swollen.

 After the eggs hatch, the young ghost shrimp swim in the tank for a few days until they lay on the bottom of the aquarium.
 You can observe their development and growth as they become more independent.